Banana Weevil identification

 Organic Sprays

-Neem or pyrethrin drenches into pseudostem traps or cut stumps can knock down adults—rotate actives and respect label intervals; focus on breeding sites, not canopy fogging.
+Neem or pyrethrin drenches into traps or cut stumps knock down adults contacting bait -- rotate actives and respect label intervals.
+Focus spray on breeding sites, not canopy fogging that kills everything except the grubs inside corms.
+Repeat after rain; many botanicals wash fast.

 Natural Enemies